Antun Motika: Biography

 Motika was one of four children of Anka (Ana), originally from Bakar, who was from a family of sailors, and Antun Motika, who was from Motiki, near Orbanići, Marčana.
 His father was born into a family of farmers.

 He attended schools in Pula, Zminj, Pazin and Sušak, where he graduated in 1921.
 He studied sculpture at the Royal Academy of Art and Crafts with R. Valdec in Zagreb, only to eventually switch to painting, graduating in 1926.
 Motika was fluent in Italian.

 From the artist's early period, his works reveal "artistic talent and a tendency to examine multiple artistic disciplines."
 Thanks to his academic studies, focused on modeling and volume, he acquired assuredness in drawing and compositional freedom.
 From 1929 to 1930, he drew caricatures for the Zagreb satirical newspaper Koprive (initially he signed himself under the pseudonym Lopata).
 Motika made use of the form principles of neoclassical figuration as well as synthetic cubism.

 He became a professor in Mostar, where he lived and painted from 1929 to 1940 (the so-called "Mostar period").
 His sojourns in Paris in 1930 and 1935 were crucial for his artistic development, enabling him, after post-academic research and perturbations, "to base figurative expression on abstraction and minimalization of the visible world, and to devote himself exclusively to personal figurative expression" (so-called "post-impressionistic intimism").
 After Paris, Motika is said to have opted for "a distinctive version of post-impressionist impressionism."
 He assimilated Pierre Bonnard's lyricism and Raoul Dufy's coloristic vibration.
 Simply put, before Paris, Motika's paintings are generally dark, after Paris the paintings are overtaken by light.

 Until the second half of the 1950s, his painting is dominated by a harmonious rhythm of colors and strokes, sometimes accompanied by arabesque lines (the so-called "stenogrammatic approach") and unfilled white surfaces.
 Motika is said to have "built his paintings with brush strokes and subtly harmonized tonal values, with the drawing only being perceived as an arabesque, which was expressed in numerous interiors, portraits, erotic scenes, city views and landscapes."

 He drew his favorite motifs and themes (interiors, still lifes with open windows, nudes, female portraits, views) from his immediate surroundings.
-His sistematic studies, personal poetics and lyrical vocation led to the creation of the Cycles of Mostar landscapes.
+His systematic studies, personal poetics and lyrical vocation led to the creation of the Cycles of Mostar landscapes.
 Here, "the attachment to pure light is expressed, and at the same time they are one of the most radical appearances from the mimetic tradition to the field of abstract painting in Croatian modernism."

 Motika's exhibition Archaic Surrealism (1952) shocked the Croatian critic.